 An 80 Plus Certified PSU For Cheap or a T1 PSU

 Overall, both of these PCs make a lot of sense to me.
 Still, I’d love to hear what you think about them.
-The extra $40 to $60 for a solid state drive here seems necessary.
+Sticking with a solid state drive here seems necessary.
 Spending a further $60 will get you an M.2 drive as well.
-That same $60 could get you the i5-7600k or the Ryzen 5 1600 as well, so tradeoffs are a consideration here.
-What are your thoughts on the build.
+That same $60 could potentially get you close to a GTX 1070 or 1070Ti as well once the market stabilizes.
+So tradeoffs are a consideration here.
+What are your thoughts on the build?
 Don’t forget to leave any questions or comments you have about it down below.

 Want to spend less or more on your rig?
 See our list of the top gaming PC builds right now for 10 more options.